openstack-gitops/rhoso-gitops/README.md

 # rhoso-gitops

-Repository to demo installation of Red Hat OpenStack Services on OpenShift (RHOSO) using OpenShift GitOps.
+An implementation of Red Hat GitOps (GitOps, ArgoCD) for managing the deployment of Red Hat OpenStack Services for OpenShift (RHOSO).

 ## Repository Layout

+* `applications/`
+    * contains the base GitOps Operator (ArgoCD) Application manifests for ArgoCD to manage push-install from the hub cluster to the managed cluster
+* `base/`
+    * contains base deployment knowledge not (yet) contained in the validated architectures repository in support of OpenStack deployments with RHOSO
 * `orchestration/`
-    * contains the configuration for OpenShift GitOps (ArgoCD) for cluster-scoped management of the OpenStack installation
+    * contains the configuration to deploy for OpenShift GitOps (ArgoCD) for cluster-scoped management on both the hub cluster and managed cluster
-* `applications/`
-    * contains the base Applications to get the OpenStack Operators running
-* `environments/`
-    *  contains the OpenStack deployment application that is managed by the Operators

 ## Deployment